Priti Trying to Placate 30 Angry Tory MPs Over Migrant Boat Crossings - Guido Fawkes

 Priti Trying to Placate 30 Angry Tory MPs Over Migrant Boat Crossings

-Guido understands the Home Secretary is currently on a conference call with thirty angry Tory MPs demanding answers to the migrant situation in the channel as reported by Guido this morning.
+Guido understands the Home Secretary is currently on a conference call with thirty Tory MPs demanding answers to the migrant situation in the channel as reported by Guido this morning.
 Guido hears she is being ‘pretty robust’ about how unacceptable the situation is to her.
 She is also arguing that while the UK remains in the EU’s transition period, this problem cannot be effectively tackled…

+A Home Office source tells Guido that “most of the MPs” Priti is talking to are onboard with what she’s saying, and that there are no raised voices.

 While Priti tries to placate her party over the situation, Guido has spoken with the Home Office regarding the questions he posed this morning.
 The answers and explanations from the Home Office are summarised below: